How Investing in Small Business Ventures Can Make Money?

 Many people have the mindset that being an entrepreneur necessarily means being able to make money.
-It can also be seen as being able to produce a lifetime of financial independence and a higher-than-average standard of living.
+It can also be seen as being able to produce a lifetime of financial independence.
 Investing in stocks is merely an extension of buying a small portion of a business run by someone else and enjoying your cut of the earnings.

 For the right type of person, with the right type of skill, temperament, and risk profile, investing in business can be a lucrative investment.
 Typically, there are only three mechanisms through which you can experience a gain in net worth from a privately held firm.

-Knowing these three sources of wealth generation is important because new investors are sometimes too quick to jump head-first into potential opportunities without clear ideas of how they will drive the economic engine to gain the financial benefits that they desire.
+Knowing these three sources of wealth generation is important because new investors are sometimes too quick to jump head-first into potential opportunities.
+They have no clear ideas of how they will drive the economic engine to gain the financial benefits that they desire.

 1. The Salary You Pay Yourself

-For many small business investors, the company never generates enough for them and their family to live upon the salaries taken out of the company in exchange for working on the payroll.
+For many small business investors, the company never generate enough for them and their family to live upon.
+They draw salaries from the company in exchange for working on the payroll.
 Though this can be considered a success, the small business isn’t really an investment at this stage.
-Instead, the founders have essentially created a job for themselves, which includes the benefits and drawbacks of self-employment.
-These payroll distributions can limit the total capital the company has to expand, which can explain why many small businesses are never able to move beyond a single location or increase sales significantly.
+Instead, the founders have essentially created a job for themselves.
+This includes the benefits and drawbacks of self-employment.
+These payroll distributions can limit the total capital the company has to expand, which limits the growth of small businesses and explains why they are never able to move beyond a single location or increase sales significantly.

-It isn’t unusual for more successful small businesses to begin as part-time ventures, allowing the founders to continue their day jobs until the company grows large enough to support their salary needs.
+It isn’t unusual for more successful small businesses to begin as part-time ventures.
+This allows the founders to continue their day jobs until the company grows large enough to support their salary needs.
 In many cases, the right thing to do is to set aside a fixed market rate salary for the founders and pay themselves as if they are just an employee.
 This is to cultivate discipline and regulation.